 There is an unsupervised baggage area inside the school hall, but all personal belongings are left at your own risk.

 Hot Drinks & Food

-A route map will be available at the venue, but there are plenty of signs around the first section of the course and once you reach the river, you just follow it to the finish.
-There is one road junction which be marshaled or suitably have warning signs, but marshals are not there to help you cross the road and are by law not allowed to interfere with road traffic.
+A route map will be available at the venue, but there are plenty of marshals and signs around the course.
+All road junctions will be marshaled or suitably have warning signs, but marshals are not there to help you cross the road and are by law not allowed to interfere with road traffic.
 You cross all roads (this includes Junctions even though you are on the main road/pavement) at your own risk, so please look left, look right and again before crossing the road.

 Once the starting gun has been sounded, you ‘ll need to cross the Chip Timing Mats at the Start Line.
 Please ensure you remain inside the marked area, otherwise you may not get recorded.

-Water is provided at the start available from the Race vehicle, at the road junction approx. 2.5 miles and at the finish line.
+Water is provided at the start available from the kitchen in the school hall, at the Water Stations at 5.5km, and at the finish line.

 All of our marshals are there to help you, so if you have any issue during the event please let them know.
 Please visit the marshal map to make yourself aware of all the Marshal points >>>